 Then you must subtract the outstanding balance on your mortgage to get the total allowable line of credit amount:

 $200,000 – $150,000 = $50,000

-In this example, you could access $50,000 through a HELOC, which only amounts to 20% of your home’s value.
+In this example, you can access $50,000 through a HELOC, which only amounts to 20% of your home’s value.

 The Scotia Total Equity Plan is a mortgage product that helps you access the equity in your home.
-You can then use this equity to finance a renovation project, invest in your retirement or even purchase a second property.
-A HELOC can also be used to pay off high interest rate debts, such as credit cards or auto loans.
-Before deciding to leverage your home, you should speak with an experienced mortgage broker and come up with an option that will work best with your financial situation.
+You can then use this equity to finance a renovation, invest in your retirement, or purchase a second property.
+A HELOC can also be used to pay off high-interest rate debts, such as credit cards or auto loans.
+Before deciding to leverage your home, you should speak with a mortgage broker and come up with an option that will work best with your financial situation.